hwaterke/inab/README.md

 ## TODO
 * Aggregate stats per budget category
-* Show account balance on account page
 * Review production builds and make easier options to deploy
-* Order transactions by date and then amount (desc) on account page
 * Allow to sort on any column in the account page
 * Use bootstrap via npm
 * Fix the select with add new value